gerbenmeyer/react-i18nify-mobx/README.md

 # react-i18nify-mobx
-MobX integration for `react-i18nify`, providing simple i18n translation and localization components and helpers for React+MobX applications.
+MobX bindings for `react-i18nify`, providing simple i18n translation and localization components and helpers for React+MobX applications.

 *Note:* This library is still in a pre-release stage.

-*Note:* If you're not using MobX, feel free to just use [react-i18nify](https://github.com/JSxMachina/react-i18nify) instead.
+*Note:* If you're not using MobX, feel free to just use [`react-i18nify`](https://github.com/JSxMachina/react-i18nify) instead.

 [![NPM version][version-image]][npm-url] [![Downloads][downloads-image]][npm-url]